rmahathi/nasscom-soc-design-and-planning/README.md

 </div>
 <br />

-### Make timing ECO fixes to remove all violations.
+### Make timing ECO fixes to remove all violations

 OR gate of drive strength 2 is driving 4 fanouts